skylineTan/MaterialContacts/README.md

 ### SimplifyContacts
-A Android Contacts App based on Material Design
+An Android Contacts App based on Material Design

 ### 效果图